Friday October 20 – Sunday October 22, 2023

 Duke University

-The GROW 2023 conference is aimed at women (cisgender, transgender, or woman-identified) and nonbinary undergraduates considering graduate school in the mathematical sciences.
+The GROW 2023 conference is aimed at providing education and support to encourage the enrollment of and cultivate a future for women (cisgender, transgender, or woman-identified) and nonbinary individuals in graduate programs in mathematical sciences, an underrepresented population.
 Through talks, panels, and opportunities for conversation and networking, we will explore the tremendous diversity of lives and careers that can be built upon a Ph.D. in these fields.
+GROW 2023 is open to all who are considering graduate school in the mathematical sciences in the U.S. who support the mission of GROW.
+Women and nonbinary undergraduate students are encouraged to apply.

 Plenary Speaker